SJ23 Tech Tip F10, (Updated 2022-07-02)

 A better solution is

-Not longer than 1/2", as it must slide through the .062" gap of the feeder.
+The glue must not be longer than 1/2", as it must slide through the .062" gap of the feeder.
 DO NOT GLUE THE

 600 grit emery cloth.
 Voila, the jib slips in and out much